 As of Wednesday night, five people had been killed in the unrest, among them a 22-year-old beauty-pageant queen in Valencia who was shot in the head.
 In almost every case, those responsible have not been identified; but brutality by government security forces and thuggery by pro-government citizen militias known as colectivos have come under heavy scrutiny, as have the actions of more radical protesters.

 And yet Maduro, a masterful if delusional scapegoater, decided López is among the killers.
 Seriously.
 Because López backed the protests.
 So he had López arrested for murder and terrorism on Tuesday in a move that was kangaroo even for Venezuela’s judicial system.
 (The murder charges were finally dropped on Thursday.)

 World leaders like U.S. President Barack Obama have since called on Maduro to release López.
 But the more important question isn’t whether Obama is defending López.
+It's whether enough Venezuelans are.
 As he was being hauled away, López said he hoped his arrest would “wake up a people.”
-Yet a larger groundswell of Venezuelans hasn't seemed to rally around him – and therein lies a big problem for the opposition if not the protests.
+But a larger groundswell of Venezuelans hasn't seemed to rally around him.
+And therein lies a big problem for the opposition if not the protests.

 “These protests are important for getting the regime to face Venezuela’s crises, but they’re not going to provoke the overthrow of that regime,” says Carlos Romero, an independent political analyst at the Central University of Caracas.
 “López is well known and well supported by the middle class, but people refuse to follow him on the poor side of town.”

 And that in turn is a big reason Venezuela’s opposition parties have balked at making López their standard bearer.
 They did not select him as their unity candidate in 2012 against then-President Hugo Chávez, the socialist firebrand who died last year, or against Maduro in the special 2013 election to succeed Chávez.